barjin/wbr/README.md

 ## Watch out! 🛑

 As of today (03.12.2021), this project will most certainly **not fit your web automation needs.**
-- So far, only the *interpreter* is implemented, and the workflows need to be written manually (there is no way of recording them).
+- So far, only the *interpreter* is implemented, and the workflows (the robot source code) need to be written manually (there is no way of recording them).
 \
 Other parts of the project (namely the recorder itself) are under heavy development 👷🏽‍♂️👨🏽‍🏭🏗
 \